 Visit our programme catalogue for full details of the structure and unit content for our:

-An upper second-class honours degree (or international equivalent) in medicine, a biological or related science, nursing or midwifery.
+An upper second-class (or, exceptionally, a lower second class) honours degree (or international equivalent) in medicine, a biological or related science, nursing or midwifery.

 See international equivalent qualifications on the International Office website.